barryclark/jekyll-now/_posts/2016-08-22-state-of-our-api-strategy.md

 ---

-This is an (slightly adapted) version of a response I wrote in response to a sales enquiry of an API Management vendor.
+This is a (slightly adapted) version of a response I wrote in response to a sales enquiry of an API Management vendor.
 We had contacted them a year ago but the sales lead back than felt that our focus on 'just enough API management' was too narrow and not addressing the larger needs (and bigger deal) of the 'Digital Transformation' of the Haufe Group.

 I am sure that sales person would have been more than happy to help us find out exactly what transformational impact his entire product portfolio would have been on our enterprise architecture if we had just let him (which we did not).